Knowing that someone you trust has your back is a pretty big deal.

 All fees (inc. travel, room and board) are covered by donations from the Canadian public.
 We can also submit claims on behalf of VAC clients to have their expenses covered by Veterans Affairs.

-Participants must be able to commit to the full program (3 weekends over 6 weeks) and are asked to refrain from alcohol and narcotic use during those 3 weekends.
+Participants must be able to commit to the full program (3 weekends over 6 weeks) and are asked to refrain from alcohol and non-prescription narcotics usage during the duration of the program.

 Examples of some common difficulties:

 Broken connections with family or friends.

 Dissatisfaction with civilian workplaces.

 Feeling down or unmotivated for weeks to months.

 Seeking out the adrenaline rush of dangerous situations.

 What We Offer